ddsol/speedtest.net/README.md

 [Ookla test flow](http://www.ookla.com/support/a21110547/what+is+the+test+flow+and) description to find out why it is necessary to do this.
 It is certainly possible to copy Ookla's test method in node.js, but it's a significant job.

-The current method is likely to produce very similar results as speedtest.net, as long as the internet connection with the server has a relatively low [packet jitter](http://en.wikipedia.org/wiki/Jitter#Packet_jitter_in_computer_networks).
+The test results use correction factors which were derived by dividing bitrates recorded from speedtest.net by raw bitrates recorded using this moudle, using averages over a statistically insufficient number of tests.
+Even in consideration of this, the current method is likely to produce very similar results as speedtest.net, as long as the internet connection with the server has a relatively low [packet jitter](http://en.wikipedia.org/wiki/Jitter#Packet_jitter_in_computer_networks).

 ## License